|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 Cf. also the discussion "Is the world continuous or discrete at the deepest level?" in §1.1 "Atoms and atomic nuclei " of the monograph "Nuclear physics and physics of ionizing radiation".

 the curved spacetime of the evolving universe

-By creating a general theory of relativity (GTR) and experimentally confirming its basic predictions (especially the deflection of light rays in the gravitational field of the Sun measured in 1919 by an expedition to observe a solar eclipse), people were faced with living in the curved spacetime.
+By creating a general theory of relativity (GTR) and experimentally confirming its basic predictions (especially the deflection of light rays in the gravitational field of the Sun measured in 1919 by an expedition to observe a solar eclipse), people were confronted with reality that they live in curved spacetime.
 Practical importance of general relativity, however, long after its creation has not been fully appreciated, because it was thought that the gravitational fields in nature can never be strong enough to significantly exhibited specific relativistic effects and deviations from Newtonian theory.
 Far greater interest was aroused by quantum physics, which celebrated immediate success in elucidating the laws of the microworld and the structure of matter.

 |Gravity, black holes and space-time physics :|

 |Gravity in physics||General theory of relativity||Geometry and topology|